Vidul-Verma/log-manager/README.md

 Once registered you will be redirected to add logs for current user.
 Use same password to login later or create new user to add/update/delete logs.

 Postman can be used to http://localhost:4000/ to hit server urls for nodejs after running the app

+### 🧪 4.
+To stop app
+press ctrl+c on terminal to stop docker where its running and then Run following : docker-compose down